pu2clr/KT0915/README.md

 ## SCHEMATIC

 You can use the Typical Application Circuit suggested by the KTMicro.
 This circuit can be found in the document KT0915-Monolithic Digital FM/MW/SW/LW Receiver Radio-on-a-Chip.

-The schematic below does not use the firrite antenna as suggested by KTMicro.
+The main porpuse of this prototype below is testing de KT0915 Arduino Library.
+It does not intend to be a real radio for exigent listener.
+However, it is possible to start with it and after include some devices to improve, for example,  its sensibility beyond other desired features.
+The schematic below does not use the ferrite antenna as suggested by KTMicro and no front-en as well.

 <BR>